 Fulton is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Fulton, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-The citizens of Fulton are slightly less educated than the national average of 21.84% for the average city or town: 16.14% of adults in Fulton have a bachelor's degree or advanced degree
+The percentage of adults in Fulton with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.14% of adults in Fulton have a bachelor's degree or advanced degree.

 The per capita income in Fulton in 2022 was $22,480, which is low income relative to Alabama and the nation.
 This equates to an annual income of $89,920 for a family of four.
 However, Fulton contains both very wealthy and poor people as well.